AR banner

 35 Squadron lost another crew on this operation:

 Lancaster III ND649 TL:C Flown by 1498781 Flt Sgt.
 John C.K.
-Webb RAFVR from Belfast, Northern Ireland (7 KiA)..
+Webb RAFVR from Belfast, Northern Ireland (7 KiA).

 ND645 was claimed by Hptm.
 Paul Zorner, his 34th Abschuss from 8./NJG3 in the Giessen area north of the target, Frankfurt, at 5.900 m at 21:43 hrs.
 (Nachtjagd Combat Archive (16 March 1944 - 11 May 1944) Part 2 - Theo Boiten).

 Maj.
-Zorner surrendered to the Americans in May 1945 and was naded over to the Russians.
+Zorner surrendered to the Americans in May 1945 and was haded over to the Russians.
 He was not released until the 30th December 1949.
 He flew a total of 272 sorties and was credited with 58 Abschüsse.
 He died on the 27th January 2014.
 (Luftwaffe ACES - Biographies and Victory Claims (Mathews and Foreman) - Volume 4)

 The Missing Research and Enquiry Unit visited the crash location on the 7th December 1946.
 Four bodies were recovered from the crash site - all were identified at the time by their ID discs and buried in the church at Giessen.
-Searchers were made for the remainder of the crew with units sent from Hausen and Watzenborn-Steinberg.
+Searches were made for the remainder of the crew with units sent from Hausen and Watzenborn-Steinberg.

-The sequence of events were reported as vague, some stated they saw three prisoners, others say they saw two other bodies near the crash site.
+The sequence of events that were reported are vague, some stated they saw three prisoners, others say they saw two other bodies near the crash site.
 It was hoped that statements from the two PoW’s would have been able to show some light as to the fate of Flt Lt.
 Fred Haigh and if a war crime had been committed.
 They stated later that they were informed by the Germans all the crew were killed in the crash.

 (1) Flt Lt.
 Thomas Rowe was captured 20 miles north of Frankfurt on the 22nd March 1944.
 He was transferred to Dulag Luft, Oberursel on the 23rd March 1944.
 He was transferred to Stalag Luft 1, Barth on the 11th April 1944 arriving there 14th April 1944.